minyandafna/minyandafna.github.io/_events/2019-12-22-chanukah-celebration.md

 Chanukah oh Chanukah, come light the menorah

-We're having a party--no promises of hora
+We're having a party--there may even be a hora

 Gather round the table, we'll give you a treat